 A top priority of the US Department of Transportation's Pipeline and Hazardous Materials Administration (PHMSA) is prevention of excavating damage to the nation's pipeline network.
-They have developed a comprehensive nation-wide damage prevention program to protect underground facilities.
+They have developed a comprehensive nationwide damage prevention program to protect underground facilities.
 All 50 states have "one-call" systems in place which provide telephone numbers for anyone doing excavating to call before they begin.
 The One-call operator will notify all underground facility operators, such as local utilities, of the planned excavation so that company personnel can mark the location of its facilities.
-To reach your local one-call system, you can dial "811" from any state and be connected automatically to the local one-call system.
-In Indiana, you can call 811 or, if you are unable to connect, you can call 1-800-382-5544 to be connected directly to the Indiana Pipeline Safety system.
-There is no charge to the landowner or excavator for this service.
-In addition, our phones are answered 24/7 at our regular office number, 812-897-2260, and personnel on call will be contacted to deal with any urgent natural gas safety concerns with our facilities.